WARP-LAB/WARP-GUIDES-WEBPACK/04-devserver/readme.md

     },
 ```

-And change FQDN also in `index.html` accordingly.
+And FQDN should be changed also in `index.html` accordingly.

 *index.html*